Jason filled up his coffee cup, put the pot back on its burner, and returned to the circle of coworkers at the break room table.

 “I’m from Michigan,” Laura said.
 “Hockey’s very popular back home.”

 “I’m just happy that we finally got a big league team,” Kevin said.
-“That way I don’t always have to travel fifty miles to see a game.”
+“That way I won’t have to travel fifty miles just to see a game.”

 “Have you forgotten about the Earthquakes?”
-Jason reminded.
+Jason asked.
 “The team, that is.”

 “I mean a sport where you get to use your hands,” Kevin gestured.

-“At least soccer uses a ball,” Jason responded.
+“At least soccer uses a ball,” Jason said.

 “Have you seen the new arena lately?”
 Larry asked.
 “Coming along nicely.”

-“Yeah, it looks good,” Laura raved.
+“Yeah, it looks really good,” Caryn raved.
 “I drive by it every chance I get.”

 “What was there before?”
 Kevin wondered.

-“You know, I can’t even remember,” Larry pondered.
+“You know, I can’t even remember,” Larry answered.

 “Couldn’t they come up with a better design?”
 Larry complained.

-“Whoever designed it was either blind, stoned, or just bored with their job,” Phil determined.
+“Whoever designed it was either blind, stoned, or just bored with their job,” Kevin determined.

 Everyone laughed then another employee poked her head into the break room.
 “Jason, telephone call.”

-“Thanks, Gayle.”
+“Thanks, Gail.”
 Jason left the break room and went to a wall telephone out in the corridor.
 He picked up the receiver and hit the hold button.
 “Hello.”

 “Hi, honey.
 How’s work?”
 Christine asked over the telephone.

 “All right,” Jason answered.
-He was happy to hear Christine’s voice.
+The sound of Christine’s voice lifted his mood.
 “Just hanging out in the break room with the rest of the crew.”

 “Good.
 I thought I called too late,” Christine said.
 “I tried to call earlier but we got a visit from these big shot clients, so we had to work into our lunch hour and give them the red carpet treatment.”